dra2020/dra-analytics/README.md

 The goals of this consolidation were to make the analytics code:

 1. More transparent -- easier to show/explain
-2. More maintainable -- easier to supportable
+2. More maintainable -- easier to support
-3. More general -- easier to re-use, because the DRA-specific parts are clearly isolated, plus a CLI
+3. More general -- easier to re-use, because the DRA-specific parts are clearly isolated & there is a CLI

-Because the analytics can now be calculated at a command line, independent of any tool, you can compute the partisan analytics for several elections, one at a time, and then generate statistics for them.
+Because the partisan analytics can now be calculated at a command line, independent of any tool, you can compute them for several elections, one at a time, and then generate statistics for them.

 ## Details